List of Suits characters: Louis Litt

 Louis Marlowe Litt, played by Rick Hoffman, is a partner at Pearson Hardman (later Pearson Specter Litt) who is the firm's leading authority and expert on all financial matters and the direct supervisor of the firm's associate attorneys.
 He is self-serving and often bends rules to get what he wants, including faking a positive drug test to blackmail Mike Ross.
 He is overly pedantic, jealous to the point of paranoia, highly suspicious, snobbish, and cruel.
 Louis would be considered a "wanna be" person.
 Louis often fails to understand how he appears to others, honestly surprised to find people hold grudges over his behavior and that he can be hurtful.
 However, he highly values loyalty to his colleagues and the firm.
 Unlike Harvey, who is known to almost always prefer settlements to trials, Louis believes that trials are not necessarily a bad thing.
 He is known to be the firm's highest billing attorney in terms of hours, and has a strong work ethic, on one occasion proving it by finishing the associates' monthly work in a single evening.
-Louis has a love of Broadway, ballet, origami, mudding, tennis, and recreational gun target practice.
+Louis has a love of Broadway, opera, ballet, origami, mudding, tennis, and recreational gun target practice.
 His address is 601 E 59th St., New York City.

 He has a rivalry with Harvey Specter that began when they were associates.
 Louis is particularly jealous of Harvey's success and feels that his own contributions to the firm have been overlooked as a result.
-He was promoted to junior partner before Harvey was, but Harvey is promoted to senior partner first, a promotion Louis believes he should have gotten instead.
+He was promoted to junior partner before Harvey was, but Harvey is promoted to senior partner first, a promotion Louis believes he should have received instead.
 Jessica tells him that she does appreciate his work and is able to trust him with cases that require her instructions to be carried out precisely and without question, something the brash, self-centered Harvey cannot be relied upon to do.
 Despite his animosity toward Harvey, Louis believes that Harvey is a great lawyer and does his best to help Harvey when the good of the firm is at stake.
 Harvey, in return, acknowledges Louis's value, financial expertise, and commitment to the firm, with Harvey himself expressing more than once that Louis is the firm's hardest-working attorney.
 Harvey confirms this again in the series finale while arguing about Louis with special master Faye Richardson, telling her that she took "the best lawyer in this firm" and stripped him of his dignity.